 Everything You Need To Know About Completing a Virtual Triathlon

-CapTex Tri went virtual this year, and while we know that’s not ideal, that sure didn’t these two from accomplishing their tri goals!
+CapTex Tri went virtual this year, and while we know that’s not ideal, that sure didn’t stop these two from accomplishing their tri goals!
 The best part about a virtual triathlon: you complete it at your pace, on your time.
 These die-hard triathletes were determined to complete the Virtual CapTex Triathlon or Duathlon anyways, and did just that!
 While their approach was different, Joey did the whole thing in one day and John did it pieced together, it’s fine to do a virtual triathlon/duathlon either way.
-Keep reading to see how much they enjoyed their Virtual CapTex Tri experience, and hopefully inspire you to join in on Virtual races when you can!
+Keep reading to see how much they enjoyed their Virtual CapTex Tri experience, and hopefully you’ll be inspired to join in on Virtual races when you can!

 Joey Trimyer’s Virtual CapTex Tri Journey